Automated Clearing House (ACH) Overview

 As a final option, agencies have the ability to procure services through another 3rd party provider.
 In this scenario, agencies would need to adhere to DAS and/or other procurement requirements in addition to meeting all of OST's 3rd party provider requirements as they relate to public fund laws, Payment Card Industry (PCI) Standards, and ACH requirements as may be applicable.

-Agencies are encouraged to contact TMS to discuss the best option for your specific situation.
+Agencies are encouraged to contact Customer Solutions to discuss the best option for your specific situation.

 Back to top